 Our teachers are confident in modelling how to use scientific equipment in experiments, as well as challenging the children to the outcomes.
 Continuing development of the teacher skills as well as a strong relationship with the science department at our feeder high school, gives each child the skills and knowledge they require for their transition into KS3.

-As part of the school’s extra-curricular activities, a science club is offered to all upper KS2 children, as well as visits to scientific sites, including the local planetarium and Eureka!
-Science Museum.
+As part of the school’s extra-curricular activities, a science club is offered to all Y1-6 children, as well as visits to scientific sites and on-site visitors (for example, a travelling Planetarium).